Hello everyone! Welcome everyone to continue to pay attention! In this issue, I will share with you 21 Inspirational Books for Women in Their 20s.

 and I think that as somebody who is very ambitious I put a lot of weight on my job and a lot of my self-importance on my job and I am not my job and it's I have to this is something.
 I have to remind myself all the time because I do find myself changing who I am and I lose myself in my job and that's exactly what you see

-this narrator does this main character do and you also see her kind of work through why that's not okay in a way that's not healthy and it is deeply personal and it is a very important story about how we think about and structure our life, based on our jobs not based on who we are as people which is something that I feel like. we need to talk more about it as a society so that is temporary by Hillary Leicher.
+this narrator does what this main character does and you also see her kind of work through why that's not okay in a way that's not healthy it is deeply personal and it is a very important story about how we think about and structure our life, based on our jobs not based on who we are as people which is something that I feel like. we need to talk more about it as a society so that is temporary by Hillary Leicher.

 5. Nothing to See Here

-The next one I'm going to talk about in detail is Nothing to See Here by Kevin Wilson. so 'Nothing to See Here' is about Lillian who went to was like a brilliant student in a private school. where she meets madison, there is a scandal, where she where Lillian takes the blame so that madison's father who's like a senator her. his reputation won't be ruined so Lillian takes the blame and she's ultimately kicked out of this school
+The next one I'm going to talk about in detail is Nothing to See Here by Kevin Wilson. so 'Nothing to See Here' is about Lillian who went to was like a brilliant student in a private school. where she meets madison, there is a scandal, where Lillian takes the blame so that madison's father who's like a senator her. his reputation won't be ruined so Lillian takes the blame and she's ultimately kicked out of this school

 and she kind of loses her direction there because she feels like she's let everybody down, she's embarrassed, she also didn't do the thing that she was accused of so her life begins to spiral, she had these two this bright future and all these ambitions and she just ends up living in her mom's attic well after 10 or so years

 afterward, she is contacted by madison who's her roommate, who she still idolizes and looks up to and she has this really toxic relationship with madison but madison asked her to move into her house to take care of her two stepchildren so madison has just married a man who had divorced his wife and his wife commits suicide and leaves him custody of these two children